-An important footnote on SIM cards: iPhone 4, 4S and iPads up until iPad 3 use “Micro SIMs” that are smaller than a regular SIM.
-Most SIM cards now come in a dual package — a standard-sized SIM that can be turned into a Micro-SIM by breaking off the plastic surrounding the metal contacts.
-The iPhone 5, 5C, 5S, 6, 6S, iPad Mini and iPad 4 and iPad Air use a new, even smaller and thinner SIM card called a “Nano SIM”.
+The iPhone 5-8, X, XR, 11/11Pro and iPads use a SIM card called a “Nano SIM”, but older phones use larger SIM cards.
 If you’re buying a pre-paid SIM card at a store, have them install it for you right then and there.
 Not only do they have the right tool to get the SIM card out of your device, but you can also be sure they gave you the right sized SIM card, and that it works.

 Skype and other voice over the Internet options

 With smartphones becoming more powerful and now offering apps like Skype and Google Voice, it’s possible to get free calling if you are in a reasonably good WiFi hotspot (such as your hotel).
 Call quality depends on the WiFi network performance and Internet connection congestion at your location.
 If it’s busy and everyone is Skyping, you’ll get poor quality.
 But when it works, it’s a great alternative and can offer better voice quality than a regular call.

 - When buying a GSM phone to use in Europe, make sure it’s a “world phone” or to keep it really simple: just get an Apple iPhone or Samsung Galaxy.